yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/configure-clusters.md

 Depending on the number of nodes, the scaling operation can take several minutes or more, during which time some cluster operations will not be available.

-### Multi-region synchronous clusters
+### Replicate across regions clusters

-You can scale multi-region synchronous clusters horizontally and vertically.
+You can scale multi-region replicated clusters horizontally and vertically.
 In addition, you can migrate nodes to different regions; migrated nodes can be deployed to different VPCs.

-To scale and migrate nodes in a multi-region synchronous cluster:
+To scale and migrate nodes in a multi-region replicated cluster:

 1. On the **Clusters** page, select your cluster.
 1. On the **Settings** tab or under **Actions**, choose **Edit Infrastructure** to display the **Edit Infrastructure** dialog.